EllieBelly4/RainbowRunner/resources/Docs/v2/Serialisation.md

 ### Object reading

-Objects are read in (roughly)`DFCMessageInputStream::readObject -> GCObject::readObject -> DFCNode::readObject`.
+Objects are read in (roughly)`DFCInputStream::readObject -> GCObject::readObject -> DFCNode::readObject`.
 These
 functions will read the basic properties of each object and then call `DFCMessageInputStream::readObject` for each child node which then goes down the same process.